mfdorst/leftwm-bumblebee/README.md

-# LeftWM themes - Bumblebee
+# LeftWM theme - Bumblebee

 This theme is forked from [Coffee].